A look at four female chess grandmasters from India

 Her quest for the Grandmaster title was marked by consistent triumphs.
 The journey commenced with her initial norm at the Xtracon Open in 2019, followed by a second at the 8th Fischer Memorial in 2022.
 The culmination of her pursuit materialized at the Qatar Masters in 2023, where she clinched her third and final GM Norm, etching her name into the annals of Indian chess history.

-Vaishali Rameshbabu along with her younger brother Praggnanandhaa Rameshbabu are now the world’s first chess siblings pair to have earned the GM title and will mark their debut in Candidates tournament in 2024.
+Vaishali Rameshbabu along with her younger brother Praggnanandhaa Rameshbabu became the world’s first chess siblings’ pair to have earned the GM title.

 Harika Dronavalli